-6. Inventories/Lists/Registers of Cultural and Natural Heritage

-6.1 - If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?
+- 6. Inventories/Lists/Registers of Cultural and Natural Heritage - 6.1 If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?

-Cultural heritage Natural heritage National/federal Process well-advanced Process well-advanced Regional/provincial/state Not applicable Not applicable Local Process well-advanced Process well-advanced Other Not applicable
+Cultural heritage Natural heritage

+National/federal Process commenced No process established

+Regional/provincial/state Not applicable

+Local Not applicable

+Other Not applicable